Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: MAPPO-BASED MULTI-UAV TRAJECTORY PLANNING

 \subsection{Training and Complexity Analysis}

-The complete training workflow, summarized in Algorithm \ref{alg:mappo_training}, alternates between rollout collection and parameter optimization.
-During the rollout phase, agents interact with the environment under an arrival-aware sampling scheme, which locks completed agents to the STAY action to prevent invalid exploration.
-Upon collecting trajectories, the centralized Critic estimates advantages via GAE, and the shared parameters $(\boldsymbol{\psi}, \boldsymbol{\phi})$ are subsequently updated using mini-batch SGD for $E_{\text{ppo}}$ epochs.
+Summarized in Algorithm \ref{alg:mappo_training}, the training workflow alternates between rollout collection and parameter optimization.
+During rollouts, agents interact under an arrival-aware sampling scheme, locking completed agents to the STAY action to prevent invalid exploration.
+Upon collecting trajectories, the centralized Critic estimates advantages via GAE, and shared parameters $(\boldsymbol{\psi}, \boldsymbol{\phi})$ are updated via mini-batch SGD for $E_{\text{ppo}}$ epochs.

-For the trajectory planning subproblem, the complexity is dominated by the observation processing and the forward propagation of the Actor network.
-Specifically, constructing the local observation $o_n[t]$ involves calculating the relative average user location $\Delta \boldsymbol{l}_{n,\text{avg}}^{\text{U}}[t]$, which requires aggregating coordinates from all $K$ users, leading to a complexity of $\mathcal{O}(K)$.
-Subsequently, the Actor network maps the observation to an action with a constant complexity of $\mathcal{O}(L_{a} d_{\text{actor}}^2)$.
-Although the total computational complexity for $N$ UAVs is $\mathcal{O}(N(K + L_{a}d_{\text{actor}}^2))$, the proposed CTDE framework enables parallel decentralized execution.
-Thus, the critical inference latency is determined by the single-agent complexity $\mathcal{O}(K + L_{a}d_{\text{actor}}^2) \approx \mathcal{O}(K)$.
-Combining this with the GNN-based beamforming complexity of $\mathcal{O}(K)$ derived in Section \ref{gnn_complexity}, the overall per-slot decision latency scales linearly with $K$.
-This linear scalability constitutes a significant advantage over the polynomial complexity of conventional iterative algorithms, ensuring feasibility for real-time deployment in highly dynamic networks.
+The trajectory planning subproblem's complexity is dominated by observation processing and Actor network forward propagation.
+Specifically, constructing the local observation $\boldsymbol{o}_n[t]$ requires aggregating coordinates from all $K$ users to calculate the relative average location $\Delta \boldsymbol{l}_{n,\text{avg}}^{\text{U}}[t]$, yielding an $\mathcal{O}(K)$ complexity.
+The Actor network then maps this observation to an action with a constant $\mathcal{O}(L_{a} d_{\text{actor}}^2)$ complexity.
+While the total computational complexity for $N$ UAVs is $\mathcal{O}(N(K + L_{a}d_{\text{actor}}^2))$, the CTDE framework enables parallel decentralized execution.
+Thus, the critical inference latency depends on the single-agent complexity $\mathcal{O}(K + L_{a}d_{\text{actor}}^2) \approx \mathcal{O}(K)$.
+Combined with the $\mathcal{O}(K)$ GNN beamforming complexity (Section \ref{gnn_complexity}), the overall per-slot decision latency scales linearly with $K$.
+This linear scalability offers a significant advantage over polynomial-time iterative algorithms, ensuring feasibility for real-time deployment in dynamic networks.